BraleeGilday/chess_variant_game/README.md

 - Run the Game: You can instantiate the ChessVar class and start making moves as shown in the example usage.

 ### Project Status
 This project is currently complete, with potential for future enhancements, such as adding a graphical user interface or extending the rule set.
-(EDIT)
+Additionally, this program has not yet been evaluated for time or space complexity; better efficiency is likely possible.
+Future work can be done in improving this efficiency.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.